 How to choose keto flour?
 It all depends on your taste choices.
 I like to add sesame flour to tortillas, almond flour to tarts, and mix several types of flour for cakes.
 I’ll walk you through the ins and outs of using flour in my keto baking recipes.

-In summary, wheat flour is not keto, like some other types of flour.
-It contains a large number of carbohydrates, which belong to the starchy group.
+In summary, wheat flour is not keto like some other types of flour.
+It contains many carbs, which belong to the starchy group.
 For this reason, such flour is not suitable for a state of ketosis.